levackt/learn-web3-dapp/markdown/secret/DEPLOY_CONTRACT.md

   - The `code_id`.
   - The `init_msg` contract method to instantiate the storage with a value of `101`.
   - A label, which needs to be unique, which is why we use a random number.
+  - We set the transaction gas limit to the constant value INIT_GAS_LIMIT.
   - Optionally, we could also include a memo, a transfer amount, fees, and a code hash.
 For this example, these arguments are unnecessary.
+  - To find the deployed address of the contract, we can look in the receipt logs using the find method from JavaScript.
+As noted in the code comment, you could also parse the JSON response.

 ---